PiyushMittl/java-TipsandTricks/readme.md

 Since Strings are immutable in Java if you store password as plain text it will be available in memory until Garbage collector clears it and since String are used in String pool for reusability there is pretty high chance that it will be remain in memory for long duration, which pose a security threat.
 Since any one who has access to memory dump can find the password in clear text and that's another reason you should always used an encrypted password than plain text.
 Since Strings are immutable there is no way contents of Strings can be changed because any change will produce new String, while if you char[] you can still set all his element as blank or zero and it will not left any string in memory like string due to immutability.
 So Storing password in character array clearly mitigates security risk of stealing password.

-We should not store our password in string because when we change the value of our string variable it doesn’t update the value of existing variable instead it creates a new string and left earlier in constant pool or heap for GC which can be a security breach
+We should not store our password in string because when we change the value of our string variable it doesnâ€™t update the value of existing variable instead it creates a new string and left earlier in constant pool or heap for GC which can be a security breach
 Anyone who can get a memory dump can access the password in plain txt

 But if you use char array you can actually update the value of array and it will not left any string in memory.